wolfenrain/bolt/packages/bolt/README.md

 ### Creating a shared Data Object 💿

-Create a shared Data Object for the client and server:
+Create a shared `DataObject` for the client and server:

 ```dart
 class Ping extends DataObject {